originalFactor/originalFactor/README.md

 **WECHAT is 24h Online**

-if you need bussiness, please call this account: https://www.github.com/PsBash-Team
+If you need business cooperation, please contact this account: https://www.github.com/PsBash-Team

 **I have no relationship with the account of the same name on GitLab.**